Gojob - Neat

 App redesign and design system creation

-The challenge: Gojob wanted to expand to the United States but didn't have a dedicated application for their constraints.
-Data analysis showed that 78% of users accessed via mobile, but the experience was designed desktop-first.
+The challenge of expansion: Gojob wanted to conquer the American market but 78% of US candidates accessed via mobile while the experience was designed desktop-first.

 Where to start?